 4. Set limits.
 Getting angry or lecturing won’t stop your co-parent from pushing boundaries.
 Protect yourself by stating your limits and staying firm.
 If your ex is violating the court order, contact your attorney.

 5. Stick to facts.
 Expressing your feelings or sharing personal details will just give your co-parent information to use against you.
 Communicate only what’s required for co-parenting, with as little personality as possible!

 Understanding how your passive-aggressive co-parent thinks will help you anticipate and deflect their hostility.
 And don’t waste time fuming.
 Be grateful that you no longer live with this person and focus on creating a meaningful life.

 Have questions about your divorce?
 Want to learn the best legal strategies for coping with a passive aggressive spouse?
 We can help.
-To get answers to all your questions about divorce, custody, assets and more, please contact us to schedule your free attorney consultation.
+To get answers to all your questions about divorce, custody, assets and more, please contact us to schedule your initial attorney consultation.
 Take the first step towards securing your future.
 Call us today: 888-888-0919, or please click the button below.

 How To Deal With a High-Conflict Co-Parent